Code-Institute-Submissions/Tess2019-your_lucky_dog_AugResub/README.md

  You can save a copy of this repository by clicking the green button Clone or download in Github, then Download Zip button, and after extract the Zip file to your folder.
 * Open Git Bash
 * Change the current working directory to the location where you want the cloned directory to be made.
-* Type git clone, and then paste the URL you copied of the repository.
+* Type git clone, and then paste the URL you copied of the repository:

 $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY

 * Press Enter.
 Your local clone will be created.